-What details should be reported?
+What details need to be included?

-- WHEN – When did the activity occur?
+WHEN?
+When did the activity occur?
 When did you discover it?
 Is it still occurring?

-- WHY – Why did the activity occur?
+WHY?
+Why did the activity occur?
 Did the activity benefit those involved?

-- HOW – How was the activity able to occur?
+HOW?
+How was the activity able to occur?
 Were controls circumvented that allowed the activity to occur?

 What should not be reported?

-You can remain anonymous; you do not have to provide your name when you report.
-However, please be aware that we will not be able to contact you if additional information is required relative to your reported allegation of fraud, waste or abuse, which may limit any ensuing investigation.
+Yes, you can remain anonymous; however, please be aware that the auditor will be unable to contact you if additional information is required.
+This could limit any ensuing investigation.
 If you still wish to remain anonymous, please do not provide your name or any other information that may personally identify you.

 How Can I Report?